read

 Navigating the cold and snow during a Saskatchewan winter is not for the faint of heart.
 The extreme temperatures, strong winds, snow, and icy roads can be challenging.

 Since March 2020, working from home has become the new normal for many people.
 Depending on your situation, that may mean your vehicle is parked for longer periods on your driveway or in the garage.
 What are the steps you can take to care for your vehicle properly during the winter?
-Terry Potter, the operations manager for the CAA Car Care Centre at Regina Battery Depot shares his expertise on winter car care.
+Terry Potter from the CAA Battery Depot shares his expertise on winter car care.

 “Your family’s safety is important,” says Potter.
 “It’s a good idea to check your vehicle’s fluids, including antifreeze, brake fluid, and use window washer fluid rated for -40°C. Have your brakes inspected thoroughly and service them, if necessary.
 This will help with better braking power especially on icy roads.”
 CAA Rewards® partner, NAPA has some valuable information on how to check your oil and other fluids levels.